Static or Dynamic QR-code?

 Cons:

-• The most websites let your dynamic QR code expire, or they put up paywalls.
-But, we offer dynamic QR codes that never expire for free!
+• Most websites let your dynamic QR-code expire, or they put up paywalls.
+But, we offer dynamic QR-codes that never expire for free!

 • It’s possible that information can get to third parties via the ‘redirecting’ page.